qgustavor/megajs-docs/docs/platform-compatibility.md

 Following its origins, this library still focuses on Node.js and is mostly used and tested on this platform.

 Version 1.2.0 added a change that made the library use the global `fetch` library when available instead of relying on `node-fetch`.
-All test cases are passing and none of the applications wrote by the librarie's author broke, so seems that's fine.
+All test cases are passing and none of the applications wrote by the library's author broke, so seems that's fine.
 If you have issues on that, debug the issue and send a pull request.

 ## Browsers